-You have to pay your rent and service charges regularly on or before the date it’s due in line with your tenancy or lease agreement.
+You need to pay your rent and service charges regularly on or before the date it’s due in line with your tenancy or lease agreement.
 At the beginning of your tenancy we will ask you to pay your rent up front.
 Please check your tenancy agreement or ask us for more details.

 We expect that all residents will pay their rent when it is due.
 To meet this expectation, we have established a new emphasis of Payment on Time.

 - We review your rent once a year in-line with your tenancy agreement and government regulations

 - We will give you advance notice of any changes